vasilakisfil/Introspected-REST/README.md

   "type":"object"
 }
 ```

-Note how we denote the schema version (few microtypes do that)
-Node the id.

 ##### 10.2.1.2.
 Users resource
 Note that the Users resource is just a collection of User object and as a result